Born New York, N.Y., March 16, 1955

 In addition to his many legal career achievements Steve has a strong family life, a deep background of conservation work and public land advocacy and an impressive list of outdoor mountaineering and rock climbing accomplishments.

 Residents of Telluride since 1986, Steve and his wife Chris have raised two children, now college aged, in Telluride.
-They have restored and reside in a historic home that is registered as a contributing structure within the Telluride National Historic Landmark District.
+They have restored an historic home that is registered as a contributing structure within the Telluride National Historic Landmark District.

 The same key personal elements that define Steve's legal practice are also found in his considerable outdoor accomplishments.
 Tenacity, route finding, goal completion and internal fortitude are all crossover life skills.